YeDeming/THUTag/readme.md

 ant : Start a terminal in the directory "TagSuggestion/", input command "ant" and then TagSuggest will be compiled; or you can choose the build.xml for "ant build" in eclipse.

-Part III: How To Run Cross-validation of THUTagSuggest
+Part III: How To Run Cross-validation of THUTag
 ==============

 Test a single algorithm using Cross Evaluation : Specific commands can be found in file "command", a Training Class is corresponding to exactly a Suggesting Class.
 (Part VII Appendix show the correspondence between Training Class and Suggesting Class)